vega/vega-lite/site/docs/encoding/type.md

 Ordinal data represents ranked order (1st, 2nd, ...) by which the data can be sorted.
 However, as opposed to quantitative data, there is no notion of _relative degree of difference_ between them.
 For illustration, a "size" variable might have the following values `small`, `medium`, `large`, `extra-large`.
 We know that medium is larger than small and same for extra-large larger than large.
 However, we cannot compare the magnitude of relative difference, for example, between (1) `small` and `medium` and (2) `medium` and `large`.
 Similarly, we cannot say that `large` is two times as large as `small`.

+To use an ordinal field with a sort order other than the natural order, you may want to use the [`sort`](sort.html#sort-array) property to specify a customized order:

+<div class="vl-example" data-name="bar_custom_sort_full"></div>

+**Note:** If an encoding includes a custom sort order, Vega-Lite uses the ordinal type by default, so you actually can omit `"type": "ordinal"` from the specification above.

 {:#cast-timeunit}

 ### Casting a Temporal Field as an Ordinal Field